 - Once a Combined team is named, athletes named in the combined team will not be released to substitute in, nor form another team in that event (eg: 4x100m) in any age group unless such combined team is unable to compete due to illness, unavailability or injury, or the combined team has sufficient athletes to still be able to compete in that event.

 - Relative lack of form is not considered a reason for substitution.

-- If the Centre does not have an available substitute, TLAA will attempt to fill the vacancy with an additional athlete up until 30 minutes before the scheduled start of the heat.
+- If the Centre does not have an available substitute, LATas will attempt to fill the vacancy with an additional athlete up until 30 minutes before the scheduled start of the heat.

-- The TLAA reserves the right to refuse the entry of or disqualify any team deemed to be in contravention of the Competition Rules.
+- LATAS reserves the right to refuse the entry of or disqualify any team deemed to be in contravention of the Competition Rules.

 - Field relays will be offered for U8 – U15 athletes with teams of 4 doing one event each.

-- The events for the field relay will include Discus, Shot Put, Javelin/ Turbo and Long Jump.
+- The events for the field relay will be Discus, Shot Put, Javelin/ Turbo and Long Jump.